The last Stupendous Marriage Podcast had a good discussion of holiday traditions.

-Yes, sometimes you should do things you do not like for the benefit of others, but there needs to be a limit on that.
-This is especially true if the traditions are hurting your family, be it your marriage, or your kids, or your ability to develop your own traditions.
+Yes, sometimes you should do things you do not like for the benefit of others, but there needs to be a limit.
+This is especially true if the traditions are hurting your family, be it your marriage, your kids, or your ability to develop your own traditions.

-If you feel enslaved by any holiday traditions, or if you know your bride feels that way, start by having an honest talk together.
-Do not make it about good or bad or her family versus your family; talk about what works and what does not and what needs to change to have holiday season that is sane and fun for the two of you, and any minor children you have.
+If you and or your wife feel enslaved by any holiday tradition, start by having an honest talk.
+Do not make it about good or bad or her family versus your family.
+Talk about what works and what does not and what needs to change to have a sane, fun holiday season for the two of you and your kids.
 Then talk to family as needed.
 Approach it from the point of “this is what we need to do for us” making it clear it is not a rejection of anyone.
-Odds are it will not go over well, but if you buckle, it will be twice as hard to change things in the future.
+Odds are it will not go over well, but if you buckle it will be twice as hard to change things in the future.

 By the way, if you are older and your kids are on their own, and especially if they are married and have kids of their own, please give them the gift of not having to do certain things to keep you happy.
 Invite them, but make it clear they can say no or suggest a change.